 Additional years of maturation affirm the Dom Pérignon signature

 The second life of the Vintage 2003 has an insolent freshness.
 Transferring their energy, the lees have infused it with vibrancy.
-The enveloping flow is magnified an unabashed embrace.
+The enveloping flow is magnified by an unabashed embrace.
 The elegantly bitter finish of the Vintage 2003 has elongated.
 The taste persists, lasting as a new saline sensation creates an even more flavorful dimension on the palate.